apache/beam/website/www/site/content/en/documentation/ml/tensorrt-runinference.md

 ENTRYPOINT [ "/opt/apache/beam/boot" ]
 ```
-The blogpost also contains the instructions on how to test the TensorRT engine locally.
+The blog post also contains instructions explaining how to test the TensorRT engine locally.

-## Running TensorRT Engine with RunInference in a Beam Pipeline
+## Run TensorRT engine with RunInference in a Beam pipeline

-Now that you have the TensorRT engine, you can use TensorRT engine with RunInferece in a Beam pipeline that can be run both locally and on GCP.
+Now that you have the TensorRT engine, you can use TensorRT engine with RunInference in a Beam pipeline that can run both locally and on Google Cloud.

-The following code example is a part of the pipeline, where you use `TensorRTEngineHandlerNumPy` to load the TensorRT engine and set other inference parameters.
+The following code example is a part of the pipeline.
+You use `TensorRTEngineHandlerNumPy` to load the TensorRT engine and to set other inference parameters.

 ```
   model_handler = TensorRTEngineHandlerNumPy(